amirnegah/amirnegah/README.md

 - 👋 Hi, I’m @amirnegah
 - 👀 I’m interested in DevOps
 - 🌱 I’m currently learning How To Be a DevOps Engineer
-- 💞️ I’m looking for a junior DevOps Position
+- 💞️ I’m working as a DevOps Engineer
 - 📫 How to reach me arnegahban93@gmail.com

 <!---